getodk/docs/docs/central-entities.rst

 - Use Entities in different follow-up forms (e.g., weekly vs monthly follow-up)
 - Use different Datasets in different registration and follow-up forms
 - Download Datasets into Power BI, Excel, Python, and R

+The current limitations are:

+- Entity delete is only available via API
+- Performance is poor when managing more than a few thousand Entities
+- All devices will always download all Entities which may be a privacy concern
+- The Form specification and API may change

 The roadmap at `getodk.org/roadmap <https://getodk.org/roadmap>`_ has what we're working on now and what's coming next.